 Schools that Offer Merit and Need-Based Aid

-The price tag of the school is probably not what will you pay based on federal, institutional, and private aid that you will receive.
+The price tag of the school is probably not what you will pay based on federal, institutional, and private aid that you will receive.

 What I didn’t know when I was in college is that many schools have merit-based aid packages in addition to financial need packages.

 You don’t have to qualify for one to qualify for the other.
 For example, if your parents have a lot of money saved, have a healthy income, and have assets in other places, then you may not qualify for financial aid.
-You may, however, still qualify for merit-based aid if you have a good GPA and if your SAT scores are good, or you have a unique talent or interest.
+You may, however, still qualify for merit-based aid if you have a good GPA and if your SAT scores are good, or if you have a unique talent or interest.

 Some colleges offer more aid than others, and it’s no secret!
 The College Board website is a great resource that shows the percentages of aid schools will provide.
 For example, George Mason University meets 61% of need whereas a school like Cornell University meets 100% of need.

-You can also see what percentage of the aid is scholarships and what percentage is loans.
 By comparing how much aid the schools provide, you can make better financial decisions about where you should go.

 In addition to institutional scholarships (merit aid from colleges), there is a ton of free money out there from companies and organizations.
 The good news: you don’t always have to be some uniquely talented, excellent student to obtain these.
 You just have to be willing to put in the work!